- IBM pressure ball

 Mitsumi KPQ Type and related designs combine conductive elements with a single flexible printed circuit (FPC).
 Conductive-element keyboards could also be found with a regular printed circuit board, as seen in the Silitek SK-4100R-1U and BTC 51 series as well as Mitsumi’s own alternatives.
 Mitsumi generally use conductive rubber feet to bridge the circuit pathways (as is typical with their keyboards), instead of the more conventional rubber dome with conductive pad.

-While it could be argued that these are not really membrane keyboards, Mitsumi themselves described KPQ type in their catalogue as “Unique membrane contact type”.
+While it could be argued that these are not really membrane keyboards, as the membrane sheet forms only the passive (stationary) portion of the switching mechanism, Mitsumi themselves described KPQ type in their catalogue as “Unique membrane contact type”.

-Membrane keyboard patents were filed in earnest in the early 80s, as manufacturers all recognised the cost benefits to moving to membrane keyboards.
-The New York Times article The Membrane Keyboard from the 5th of March 1981 writes about new new entrants into the market, specifically Oak Switch Systems and Chomerics (with curiously no mention of Micro Switch).
+Full-travel membrane keyboard patents were filed in earnest in the early 80s, as manufacturers started recognising the cost benefits to moving to membrane keyboards.
+The New York Times article The Membrane Keyboard from the 5th of March 1981 writes about new new entrants into the market, specifically Oak Switch Systems and Chomerics (with curiously no mention of Micro Switch, another major entrant into the market with both capacitive and conductive implementations).
 At the time of writing, Oak had only received one volume order, while Chomerics had received none.
 Paul Nelson from DEC is however quoted as saying “We don’t know how long they’re going to last”, indicating their scepticism to adopt the technology without further investigation.
 The article indicates that membrane keyboards (as in keypads) began appearing on calculators in the early 1970s, but that their application to computer and word processor keyboards was considered new.
 Although various designs existed prior to 1981 (from IBM and Datanetics in particular), membrane keyboards had not yet become commonplace, with solid state being the keyboard implementation of choice.

 The following types are listed in the order that their patents were filed.
 This list is far from exhaustive.